 Types of personal data we process may include information such as;

-- sound and visual images, including Body Worn Video and Facial Recognition
+sound and visual images, including Body Worn Video with the ability to live stream, and Facial Recognition

 Special category personal data may include: